mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 2. Verify that the main source LU tables are also populated in [ROOT_TABLE_NAME Global](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#globals).

-3. When populating the main source LU tables, comply with the following conditions.
-   - The TDM task must [copy (insert) the entities] to the target environment.
-   - Do not request to [avoid synchronizing] the entities from the source.

-   Note that an exception is thrown when the Sync Mode is set to Off before the first sync since the LUI does not yet exist in Fabric and Fabric cannot extract the data from its source.

-4. Create the population of the main source LU tables based on the [Root function](/articles/07_table_population/11_1_creating_or_editing_a_root_function.md).
+3. Create the population of the main source LU tables based on the [Root function](/articles/07_table_population/11_1_creating_or_editing_a_root_function.md).

-5. Edit the Root function of the main source LU tables based on the [TBD- add the template when its ready] template.
-The updated Root function checks the above conditions.
+4. Edit the Root function of the main source LU tables based on the [TBD- add the template when its ready] template.
+The updated Root function populates the main source LU table under the following conditions:
+   - The TDM task loads (inserts) the entities to the target environment.
+   - The user does not set the Override Sync Mode to avoid synchronizing the entities from the source.

+   Click to view the [Override Sync Mode summary table].

-6. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated the remaining source LU table also remains empty.
+5. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated the remaining source LU table also remains empty.

 ### Step 4 - Add the Target LU Tables to the LU Schema